 Lou City Youth Academy affiliation The KSA Elementary After School Soccer Program is affiliated with Lou City Football club.
 While the two organizations use different curricula and activities, the focus on the technical area of intervention is the same.
-Coach Gionatan is currently on staff with the LC Junior Academy and coaches the U9 and U10 boys.
+Coach Gionatan is currently on staff with the LC Junior Academy and coaches the U9 and U11 boys.

 What does my child need for practice?
-Cleats or tennis shoes and sheen guards (we like the ones can be inserted in a long pair of soccer socks because they are child friendly), sports pants and/or short and a water bottle.
+Cleats or tennis shoes and sheen guards (we like the ones that can be inserted in a long pair of soccer socks because they are child friendly), sports pants and/or shorts, and a water bottle.
 The KSA coaches will bring all the necessary equipment, including the soccer balls.

 K-2nd graders and 3rd/5th graders.
 Comfortable and warm sports clothes and tennis shoes or cleats will work.
 Shin guards are not mandatory.
 Hats, gloves, and warm jackets are necessary for the winter months and during the month of March.

 FUTSAL- INDOOR (in case the program in your school is inside the gym in the Spring or Fall)